 BOPC Position Statement on Route 198 Scajaquada Expressway

-Actions: The BOPC has had a sustained advocacy effort calling for the elimination of high speed expressway traffic from Delaware Park for decades.
-A 30 mph recommended design alternative from the 2005 Expanded Project Proposal (EPP) was incorporated into the BOPC’s Plan for the 21st Century in 2008.
-In 2014, after years of advocacy, and out of concern that an acceptable compromise solution would not be reached through the pending Environmental Impact Study (EIS) process, the BOPC Board of Trustees resolved to call for the complete removal of the expressway through Delaware Park and the restoration of Humboldt Pkwy from Agassiz Circle to Main St.
+The BOPC has had a sustained advocacy effort calling for the elimination of high speed expressway traffic from Delaware Park for decades.
+A 30-40 mph recommended design alternative from the 2005 Expanded Project Proposal (EPP) was incorporated into the BOPC’s Plan for the 21st Century in 2008.
+In 2014, after years of advocacy, and out of concern that an acceptable compromise solution would not be reached through the pending Environmental Impact Study (EIS) process by New York State, the BOPC Board of Trustees passed a resolution and called for the complete removal of the expressway through Delaware Park and the restoration of Humboldt Parkway from Agassiz Circle to Main St.

-As such, we support an Olmsted Delaware Park-appropriate corridor, which can be defined as:
+As such, it is the BOPC’s position to support an Olmsted Delaware Park-appropriate corridor, which can be defined as:

 - Constructing any roadway through the Park in a manner faithful to Olmsted design.

-- Restoring unimpeded access from the Meadow to Hoyt Lake, relocate vehicular traffic and provide restoration of the Stone Arch Bridge over Delaware Ave to park activities and the uses for which it was designed.
+- Restoring unimpeded access from the Meadow to Hoyt Lake, removal of vehicular traffic and restoration of the Stone Arch Bridge over Delaware Ave to park activities and the uses for which it was designed and intended.